KaimingCui/FiveInARowUsingJSAndSocketIO/README.md

 # FiveInARowUsingJSAndSocketIO

 # This is a really simple FIVE IN A ROW game based on html/javascript.
-Please Read the README.txt inside diractory to see more details.
+Please Read the README.txt inside the folder to see more details.

 ## The game lobby includes a welcome board, a chat system, and the tables and seats.
 <img src="usernameLogin.png">